Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-query-guidelines.md

 ```

-### **✔️ DO** define a filter on `RevisedDateSK` when you write historical queries agains work items entity sets.
+### **✔️ DO** define a filter on `RevisedDateSK` when you query for historical work items data (`WorkItemRevisions` or `WorkItemSnapshot` entity sets).
 When you query for historical data, the chances are that you are interested in the most recent period (e.g. 30 days, 90 days).
-Due to how work items entities were implemented there is a convenient way you can write such queries to get great performance.
-Each time you update a work item it creates a new revision and records this action in `System.RevisedDate` colum.
-This makes it perfect for history filters.
+Due to how work items entities are implemented there is a convenient way for you to write such queries to get great performance.
+Each time you update a work item it creates a new revision and records this action in `System.RevisedDate` field, which makes it perfect for history filters.

-In Analytics Servcie revised date is represented by `RevisedDate` (`Edm.DateTimeOffset`) and `RevisedDateSK` (`Edm.Int32`).
+In Analytics Servcie, the revised date is represented by `RevisedDate` (`Edm.DateTimeOffset`) and `RevisedDateSK` (`Edm.Int32`) properties.
 For best performance you should use the latter.
-This is date *surrogate key* and it represents the date when revision was create or it might have null for active revisions.
+This is date *surrogate key* and it represents the date when revision was create or it has `null` for active, uncompleted revisions.
 If you know that you are interested in all the dates since `{startDate}` inclusive, you should add the following filter to your query.

 ```
 RevisedDateSK eq null or RevisedDateSK gt {startDateSK}